 Further investigation and modelling came up with a solution that improved the energy efficiency of the proposed dwellings and included solar water heating, using evacuated tube collectors on a flat roof, but twisted to face south at 45º.

 Carbon offset reports are always quite challenging, more so than an energy offset report.
-The Blewburton Partnership has experience in producing both types of report and is knowledgeable with regard to the varying local authority policies around the country.
+Blewburton Limited has experience in producing both types of report and is knowledgeable with regard to the varying local authority policies around the country.